JoaqSnow/joaqsnowceamls26.github.io/pages/about-me.md

   image: /assets/Profile pic.png
   linkedin: https://www.linkedin.com/in/joaquin-snowden-a482a228a/
   bio: |
-    Hi!
-I'm Clyde, a Computer Science student in the CEAMLS SAIRI Summer Research program.
+    Bonjour I'm Joaquin, a Mechatronics Engineer student in the CEAMLS SAIRI program!!

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
-I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.
+    My career goal is to become a Project Manager concentrating in the construction field.
+What AI reasearch will do for me ,specifically the Project I am working on , (Check out my Project tab).
+Will allow me to take a glimpse into the future of how AI will be implemented into construction

     Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.